kermitt2/entity-fishing/doc/restAPI.rst

 (4) language
 """"""""""""
-When the source language (parameters language) is pre-set the language is considered certain, and the language identifier is not used.
+If this field is empty, a language identifier is used.
+When the source language (parameters language) is pre-set the language is considered certain, and a language identifier is not used.

 (5) mentions
 """"""""""""
 Provides the methods to be used to identify mentions to be disambiguated.
-By default mentions are identified with an NER (the mentions are all Named Entity found in the input text to be processed), noted ``ner`` and with all the labels of Wikipedia for the appropriate language (all the anchors and titles used to refer to a Wikipedia page), noted ``wikipedia``.
+By default, mentions are identified with an NER (the mentions are all Named Entity found in the input text to be processed), noted ``ner`` and with all the labels of Wikipedia for the appropriate language (all the anchors and titles used to refer to a Wikipedia page), noted ``wikipedia``.
+The order of the mention identification methods matters.

 If the mentions field is an empty array (``"mentions": [],``), only the mentions present in the fied ``entities`` will be disambiguated.
 This case allows to target the disambiguation only to one or a few mentions in a sentence or a text.